 Credit utilization is the percent of your credit limit that you use.
 If your credit cards are maxed out, companies see you as more of a risk.
 It is good to keep your utilization below 30%.

-You can earn points, cash-back, airline miles, hotel stays, and more for using certain cards on purchases you’d be making anyways.
+You can earn points, cash-back, airline miles, hotel stays, and more for using certain cards on purchases you’d be making anyway.
 However, not paying the balance off in full can cause the interest to outweigh any benefits.

 Benefits And Drawbacks

 With responsible use, credit cards can have a major benefit to you; using in other ways can lead to being a financial strain.

 Credit Card Dictionary